AIS-SNU/AIS-lab-website/_members/JaewonJung.md

 * **Electronics and Telecommunications Research Institute (July 2020 - August 2020)**
   * Research Trainee
+  * TM/TDP : Correlation analysis between the number of mobile stations and traffic volume and prediction of the number of subscribers and traffic volume.

 * **MINDs and company (December 2019 - March 2020)**
   * Intern